needle-mirror/com.unity.polyspatial.visionos/Documentation~/PolySpatialInput.md

 The `SpatialPointerDevice` provides the following properties:
 * `.interactionPosition`: the position of the interaction in world space.
 This value will updated while the input is maintained and will always start on a collider.
-* `.deltaInteractionPosition`: the difference between the starting interaction position and the current interaction position.
+* `.deltaInteractionPosition`: the difference between the prior interaction position and the current interaction position.
 * `.startInteractionPosition`: the starting position of the interaction.
 This will always be on a collider and will only be set when the input occurs.
 * `.startInteractionRayOrigin`: the ray origin based on the user's eye gaze.
 This is only available when an app is in unbounded mode and will only be available when the input occurs.
 * `.startInteractionRayDirection`: the ray direction based on the user's eye gaze.
 This is only available when an app is in unbounded mode and will only be available when the input occurs.